Rome.us

 Column of the Immaculate Conception

-The Column of the Immaculate Conception (Italian: La Colonna della Immacolata) located on the Spanish square (Piazza di Spagna).
-At the end of the square was the embassy of Spain and the column was erected in 1854, which is dedicated to the birth of the Virgin Mary.
+The Column of the Immaculate Conception (Italian: La Colonna della Immacolata) is located on the Spanish square (Piazza di Spagna).
+At the end of the square was the embassy of Spain, and the column was erected in 1854, dedicated to the Virgin Mary’s birth.

-The column was designed by Luigi Poletto, while the stature of Virgin Mary was created by the sculptor Giuseppe Obici.
+The column was designed by Luigi Poletto, while the statue of the Virgin Mary was created by the sculptor Giuseppe Obici.
 Ferdinand II, the king of Sicily, ordered the construction of this monument.
-Starting from December 1953, the pontiffs annually place a bouquet of flowers to the foot of the column, as a sign of respect for the Immaculate Conception.
+Starting from December 1953, the pontiffs annually place a bouquet at the foot of the column as a sign of respect for the Immaculate Conception.

 The Column of the Immaculate Conception in Rome